fwextensions/QuicKey/docs/index.md

 ![MRU tab list](img/mru-menu.gif)

 Which shortcuts to use is up to you.
 Double-pressing <b><kbd>alt</kbd><kbd>Q</kbd></b> is nice because there's just one shortcut and you can switch between the two most recently used tabs as quickly as you want.
+(You can also double-click the *QuicKey* icon for the same effect.)

 <b><kbd>alt</kbd><kbd>A</kbd></b> lets you quickly navigate to even older tabs, though the timing can be a little tricky.